1. Cardiovascular disease

 - Eat at least two servings of fruit or vegetables at each meal.

-- Learn to relax - stress increases the risk of high blood pressure.
+- Schedule time into your day to relax – stress increases the risk of high blood pressure.

 - If you are overweight, try to lower your weight into the healthy range.
 Being physically active plays an important part in this.